ncatlab/nlab-content/pages/4/1/5/8/18514/content.md

 and where in the last expression the integral is to be understood as the weak limit of integrals up to ${\vert \vec k\vert}$ as ${\vert k \vert} \to \infty$ ([Scharf 95 (2.3.8)](#Scharf95)).

-The last expresion may be computed to be equal to
+The last expression may be computed to be equal to

 $$
   \label{CausalPropagatorOnMinkowskiSpacetimeInTermsOfBesselFunction}